Erik ten Hag insists Man Utd’s critics ‘don’t have any knowledge about football’

 “This is a massive club and you first know when you are in, and the challenges you have to face,” Ten Hag added.

-“But I wanted to go onto this challenge, and I haven’t had one second that I regret to make that decision, so I am really happy to be here.
-I have never regretted to be here.”
+“But I wanted to go onto this challenge, and I haven’t had one second that I regret making that decision, so I am really happy to be here.
+I have never regretted being here.”